openbullet/openbullet2-docs/docs/hits/hit-outputs.md

 Hits will be sent to a Discord Webhook URL of your choice.
 You can also specify the username and avatar that the bot will use.

 ### Telegram
-Just like for discord, hits will be sent to a Telegram chat via a bot.
-You just need the bot token and the chat id.
+Just like for Discord, hits will be sent to a Telegram chat via a bot.
+You just need the bot token and the chat ID.

 ### Custom Webhook
 If you want to implement a custom sink for your hits, you can use this custom webhook.
 Hits will be sent to this hook via a POST request with an `application/json` payload such as: